wp-plugins/simple-link-list-widget/readme.txt

 === Simple Link List Widget ===
-Contributors: jimmywb, frankieroberto
+Contributors: jimmywb
 Tags: links, list, lists, widget
 Requires at least: 2.8
-Tested up to: 3.4.2
+Tested up to: 3.9
-Stable tag: 0.2
+Stable tag: 0.3

 This plugin makes a widget available which allows you to add a simple link list (bulleted or numbered) to a sidebar.